PEDIGREE IN

 How Do I Train My Puppy to Use the Litterbox?

 It can be quite a challenge to potty train a puppy or a small dog.
 They have smaller bowels and bladders, yet have to process more food and water than larger dogs.
 As a result, they may need to eliminate more often—that means more responsibility for you.
-Those who support litterbox training, say that it virtually eliminates 'accidents' because dogs are free to go to the bathroom anytime during the day as needed.
+Those who support litterbox training, say that it virtually eliminates "accidents" because dogs are free to go to the bathroom anytime during the day as needed.

 How to start litter box training